MicrosoftDocs/cpp-docs.tr-tr/docs/atl/reference/atl-path-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Bkz: [PathAddExtension](/windows/desktop/api/shlwapi/nf-shlwapi-pathaddextensiona) Ayrıntılar için.
+Ayrıntılar için bkz.
+[Pathaddexgeri](/windows/win32/api/shlwapi/nf-shlwapi-pathaddextensionw) .

-## <a name="append"></a> ATLPath::Append
+## <a name="append"></a>ATLPath:: Append

-Bu işlev için aşırı yüklenmiş bir sarmalayıcıdır, [PathAppend](/windows/desktop/api/shlwapi/nf-shlwapi-pathappenda).
+Bu işlev, [PathAppend](/windows/win32/api/shlwapi/nf-shlwapi-pathappendw)için aşırı yüklenmiş bir sarmalayıcıdır.

 ### <a name="syntax"></a>Sözdizimi